dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 {{< item 132444 "Prydaz, Xavaric's Magnum Opus" >}}-lite.
 If the full shield is consumed every time, this trait results in ~370 healing per second.
 The pure throughput is lower than other traits that grant healing like {{< spell 268437 "Impassive Visage" >}}, however absorbs also increase your effective health and reduce your chances of being one-shot.
 The absorb also provides benefit while you're at or near full health, unlike healing traits which are only effective when they don't overheal.

-## Shimmering Haven

-- {{< spell 271557 "Shimmering Haven" >}} - Taking damage has a chance to create an upwelling of Azerite beneath your feet, increasing your Health by X and your Armor by Y while you stand within it, for 10 seconds.

-At 370, you gain 13431 health and 380 armor.

-I wasn't able to test this trait either, but based on what data I could find it appears to proc once every minute or so, making it very unreliable at less than 20% uptime.
-Additionally, this trait forces you to stand in one location and not move in order to benefit from it.
-This might have been fine if you could control when it procced and therefore decide when to stay still, but since you have no control over when it procs you cannot guarantee you won't have to move while the buff is up.

 ## Ursoc's Endurance

 - {{< spell 280161 "Ursoc's Endurance ">}} - Gain an absorb for X damage over 8 seconds when you use {{< spell 22812 "Barkskin" >}} or {{< spell 61336 "Survival Instincts" >}}.